Sanborn Fire Insurance Maps

 As we were passing through this folio area, the head librarian pointed out two shelving sections containing Sanborn Fire Insurance Maps that had been purchased for a reasonable price at a local flea market and then sold to the library.

 The volume with “Delaware County” on its spine caught my eye, and I made a mental note to return to the fourth floor to have a look at it.
 A week later, I returned to the fourth floor and pulled down the volume.
-It was actually one of several volumes devoted to Delaware County.
+It was one of several volumes devoted to Delaware County.
 Here’s the title page of the volume that contains a map of Heatherwold.

 The date on the title page is 1925—more than a decade before Heatherwold was built—but when I turned to the map for the neighborhood, all of the houses built in 1939 were shown.

-So why were these houses built in 1939 showing up in a volume published in 1925?
+Why were these houses built in 1939 showing up in a volume published in 1925?
 I learned from the Library of Congress site devoted to the Sanborn Maps that updates were issued to the 1925 volumes in the form of pasteovers.
 If you look closely at the image of Heatherwold, you’ll see the edges of the pasteover, and you can also see ghost images of what the pasteover covered.

 These pasteovers and the ongoing update they provided makes it very difficult to determine the true date of these maps.
 The pasteovers aren’t dated, so it’s difficult to determine when the updating ceased.
 Based on what we know about the construction date of the houses, this map was last updated sometime between the 1940s (when Lindenshade was torn down) and 1965, when 29, 31, and 33 Green Valley Road were constructed.